rdohms/chainlink-bundle/README.md

     $bundles = array(
         // ...

-        new Symbid\Chainlink\Bundle\SymbidChainlinkBundle(),
+        new DMS\Chainlink\Bundle\DMSChainlinkBundle(),
     );
 }
 ```

-If you are looking for other frameworks, check [Packagist](http://packagist.org/packages/symbid/) for wrappers and adapters.
+If you are looking for other frameworks, check [Packagist](http://packagist.org/packages/dms/) for wrappers and adapters.

 ## Usage